jkviatkovska/Ukol_01/README.md

-# Fahrnheit to Celsius Converter
+# Fahrenheit to Celsius Converter

 This simple tool converts temperature from Fahrenheit to Celsius.

 ## Usage

-To use this simple converter, you need to input the temperature in Fahreneheit and press *enter*.
+To use this simple converter, you need to input the temperature in Fahrenheit and press *enter*.
 After you press enter, equivalent temperature in Celsius will be displayed.

 ## Formula